Virtualize your NOC: Save costs and boost service quality

 As we have said, going from reactive to proactive care enables operators to avoid possible issues.
 Another step to aid in automating is facilitating data consolidation and automating the root cause analysis process.
 If there is a fractured network infrastructure with unconsolidated data, this makes the network harder to monitor, which can create visibility gaps and increase costs.
 Once data has been consolidated into one platform, operators can quickly run a root cause analysis to find anomalies and problematic behaviors that could cause events that disturb end users.

 Using AI/ML helps optimize network operations by learning the typical network trends and detecting when network anomalies occur.
-Once a problem has been detected, and the cause or causes identified, having an actionable solution is critical.
+Once a problem has been detected and the cause or causes identified, having an actionable solution is critical.
 This can be accomplished with a virtual solution (to trigger the corrective action automatically) or human intervention as required.
-By using AI/ML, the operational performance of the NOC can be dramatically enhanced, and network engineering made more efficient.
+By using AI/ML, the operational performance of the NOC can be dramatically enhanced, and network engineering can be made more efficient.
 Transitioning to a more closed-loop approach to network operations.

 Virtualized NOC benefits